British Virgin Islands Government

 Suffrage: 18 years of age; universal

-Elections: last held on 25 February 2019 (next to be held in 2023)
+elections: last held on 24 April 2023 (next to be held in 2027)

-Judicial Branch: Highest Court(s): the Eastern Caribbean Supreme Court (ECSC) is the superior court of the Organization of Eastern Caribbean States; the ECSC - headquartered on St. Lucia - consists of the Court of Appeal - headed by the chief justice and 4 judges - and the High Court with 18 judges; the Court of Appeal is itinerant, traveling to member states on a schedule to hear appeals from the High Court and subordinate courts; High Court judges reside at the member states with 3 on the British Virgin Islands
+Judicial Branch: highest court(s): the Eastern Caribbean Supreme Court (ECSC) is the superior court of the Organization of Eastern Caribbean States; the ECSC - headquartered on St. Lucia - consists of the Court of Appeal - headed by the chief justice and 4 judges - and the High Court with 18 judges; the Court of Appeal is itinerant, traveling to member states on a schedule to hear appeals from the High Court and subordinate courts; High Court judges reside in the member states, with 3 in the British Virgin Islands

-Judge Selection and Term of Office: Eastern Caribbean Supreme Court chief justice appointed by Her Majesty, Queen ELIZABETH II; other justices and judges appointed by the Judicial and Legal Services Commission; Court of Appeal justices appointed for life with mandatory retirement at age 65; High Court judges appointed for life with mandatory retirement at age 62
+judge selection and term of office: Eastern Caribbean Supreme Court chief justice appointed by Her Majesty, Queen ELIZABETH II; other justices and judges appointed by the Judicial and Legal Services Commission; Court of Appeal justices appointed for life with mandatory retirement at age 65; High Court judges appointed for life with mandatory retirement at age 62

-Subordinate Courts: Magistrates' Courts
+subordinate courts: Magistrates' Courts

-Regions or States: None (overseas territory of the UK)
+Regions or States: none (overseas territory of the UK)

-Virgin Islands Party or VIP [Julian FRASER]
+Virgin Islands Party or VIP [Natalio WHEATLEY]

 International Organization Participation: Caricom (associate), CDB, Interpol (subbureau), IOC, OECS, UNESCO (associate), UPU

-Diplomatic Representation in the US: None (overseas territory of the UK)
+Diplomatic Representation in the US: none (overseas territory of the UK)

 All Countries